Skip navigation

 • Pain when you cough, sneeze, and make sudden movements.
 This may last up to several weeks.

-• You may have problems with greasy or bad smelling stools or diarrhea if a large section of your small intestine was taken out.
+• Problems with greasy or bad smelling stools or diarrhea if a large section of your small intestine was taken out.

 Self-care

-Follow your health care provider's instructions for how to take care of yourself at home.
+Follow your surgeon's instructions for how to take care of yourself at home.

 Activity:

 • It may take several weeks for you to get back to your normal activities.
-Ask your provider if there are activities you should not do.
+Ask your surgeon if there are activities you should not do.

 • Start by taking short walks.